zgchen33/witdog_ros/README.md

 Open a new terminal, and run the following command:

     roslaunch witdog_functions dance.launch
-After running the above two commands, You can see the Witdog dancing.
+After running the above two commands, you can see the Witdog dancing.

 ![dance](https://github.com/zgchen33/witdog_ros/raw/master/images/dance.gif)
 # 3. Start Without a physical robot